fbarranco/dvs_bownership/README.md

 http://www.umiacs.umd.edu/research/POETICON/DVSContours/

 ## Example ##
 Please, take a look at reconstructFlow.m for an example that shows in a general way the main functionalities of the repository.
-The code uses some data and matfiles that are already available in the repository (./DATA).
-Anyway, more sequences and ground-truth can be found in the project site.
-The example file reconstructFlow also includes some comments to understand how the matfiles with the depth and the DAVIS, RGB-D sensor, and PTU calibration parameters have been computed.
-Note that, all the parameters should be re-computed with a new configuration.

 Please report problems, bugs, or suggestions to fbarranco_at_ugr_dot_es (Replace _at_ by @ and _dot_ by .).